VladRudchik/Boxing_punches_classification/README.md

 # Boxing_punches_classification
 Boxing punches сlassification during a training fight using data science.
-Also, the resulting algorithm can be used to classify individual strokes.
+Also, the resulting algorithm can be used to classify individual punches.
 ## Contents

 - [Formulation of the problem](#formulation-of-the-problem)